udeshi-perera/Movie-App-Frontend-React/README.md

 This is a simple Movie App built using React.
 The application allows users to search for movies, view results, and add movies to their favorites list.

-This project was created by following a YouTube tutorial

 ---

 ## 🚀 Features